 Hold your baby close while you read to them, that way they will feel comfortable cuddled up to you and they'll be able to see the book, too.
 They might not understand what's going on in the story, but you can encourage them to get involved by talking to them about what's on the page or pointing out different animals, objects and colours, or even interact with it if it's an interactive book with flaps or sound buttons.

 Sometimes, it's not always easy to read a book, especially if your little one is tired, restless or more interested in something else.
 But the important thing is to not give up!
 Keep encouraging them to sit with you, and even if they won't, continue to read the book as normal because they might come back to join in reading and they'll pick up on the fact you've not put the book down yourself.

 5) Buy colourful books

-When buying books for your child, choose books with bright colours and lots of illustration as it will attract their attention a lot more.
-Thick pages so that they're easy for your little one to hold and turn pages are also a good idea, as well as the story being simple and repetative.
+When buying books for your child, choose books with bright colours and lots of illustrations as it will attract their attention a lot more.
+Thick pages so that they're easy for your little one to hold and turn pages are also a good idea, as well as the story being simple and repetitive.